-How this will look, will be unique for each club so there`s no `one size, fits all` approach when it comes to facilities.
+There’s no ‘one size fits all’ approach when it comes to facilities.
 However, you need to consider what are your priorities as a club and what image and culture you want to project and create for your club.

-Below is some areas to consider and guidance that might be helpful to your club.
+Below are some areas to consider and guidance that might be helpful to your club.

 Providing and maintaining safe, high-quality playing surfaces is hugely important, be they fine turf, non-turf or indoor practice facilities.

 We are committed to raising standards in all areas of our game, including achieving the best possible playing surfaces at all grounds from the smallest club to international venues.

 We are fortunate to have an excellent relationship with the ECB who provide outstanding resources and guidance on all aspects of playing and training facilities that we can tap into.
 Links to some of these resources are outlined below and they also have a dedicated cricket groundsmanship website that we highly recommend.

 For all information on cricket groundsmanship click on the link HERE

 Providing and maintaining quality ground equipment helps to raise the overall standard of a cricket ground, this has a knock on effect on the standard of play and hopefully helps to improve everyone’s cricketing ability and their enjoyment of the sport.

 Sightscreens and electronic scoreboards help to give a cricket ground a better overall look, as well as improving the playing experience.
 Flat sheets and mobile covers help to reduce the effect of adverse weather conditions which of course means more cricket can be played by all.
 Things like mobile cages and bowling machines are fantastic for providing high quality practice and coaching opportunities on or off your match wicket.